vLX42/3d-print-color-separator/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🤖 Development Notes

+This project was built using **spec-driven AI development** - essentially describing what I wanted and letting AI implement it.
+The entire application was created in 2-3 hours of non-coding time, which is pretty amazing.

+**Technical Choices**: The code uses some older concepts like Next.js pages router and Tailwind CSS v3.
+Personally, I would have made different architectural decisions, but the AI chose a stable, well-documented approach that just works.
+Of course, the AI didn't know better since its knowledge will always be a bit behind current best practices.

+**The Process**: Started with a simple spec, iteratively refined features, and ended up with a fully functional tool.
+It's fascinating how much can be accomplished without writing code directly.

+**Shout out**: Big thanks to the developers of [Spec Kit](https://github.com/github/spec-kit) for pioneering spec-driven development approaches!

 ## 📄 License